twilio-professional-services/flex-project-template/docs/docs/feature-library/internal-call.md

 - ensure the following matching worker expression: _task.targetWorker==worker.contact_uri_
 - ensure the priority of the filter is set to 1000 (or at least the highest in the system)
 - make sure the filter matches to a queue with Everyone on it.
 The default Everyone queue will work but if you want to seperate real time reporting for outbound calls, you should make a dedicated queue for it with a queue expression _1==1_
+- ensure to have filter created for each queue with matching task expression as: _callToQueue=='queue_name'_
+- make sure the filter matches to a _'queue_name'_ mentioned in the matching expression

 ![Workflow filter configuration](/img/features/internal-call/outbound-filter.png)